 It’s Stroller Accessible

 The Jacksonville Zoo and Gardens is equally as fun for toddlers and big kids.
 All the exhibits are very accessible to strollers and wheelchairs alike.
 The exhibits are kid friendly and the animals are also very easy for little ones to see.
+If you have a little one, be sure to check out our Jacksonville Coloring Book that features lots of great kid friendly spots, like the zoo.

 There are Lots of Places to Play at the Zoo